Mao suit: Historical development

 The Mao suit remained the standard formal dress for the first and second generations of PRC leaders such as Deng Xiaoping.
 During the 1990s, it began to be worn with decreasing frequency by leaders of CCP General Secretary Jiang Zemin's generation as more and more Chinese politicians began wearing traditional European-style suits with neckties.
-Jiang wore it only on special occasions, such as to state dinners.
-General Secretary Hu Jintao still wore the Mao suit, but only on special occasions, such as the ceremony marking the 60th anniversary of the People's Republic in 2009.
-Hu Jintao even showed up to a black tie state dinner in the United States wearing a business suit, attracting some criticism for being underdressed at a formal occasion.
-In the Xi Jinping Administration, however, the Mao suit made a comeback as a diplomatic uniform and evening dress.
+Jiang wore it only on special occasions, such as state dinners.
+General Secretary Hu Jintao still wore the Mao suit on special occasions, such as the ceremony marking the 60th anniversary of the People's Republic in 2009.
+Hu Jintao appeared at a black tie state dinner in the United States wearing a business suit, attracting some criticism for being underdressed at a formal occasion.
+In the general secretaryship of Xi Jinping the Mao suit made a comeback as a diplomatic uniform and evening dress.

 Symbol of national sovereignty

 The Mao suit is worn at the most formal ceremonies as a symbol of national sovereignty.
-China's paramount leaders always wear Mao suits for military parades in Beijing, even though other Politburo Standing Committee members and other Politburo officials wear European business suits.
+China's paramount leaders always wear Mao suits for military parades in Beijing, even though other CCP Politburo Standing Committee members and other CCP Politburo officials wear European business suits.
 It is customary for Chinese leaders to wear Mao suits when attending state dinners.
 In this situation, the Mao suit serves as a form of evening dress, equivalent to a military uniform for a monarch, or a tuxedo for a paramount leader.

 The Mao suit also serves as a diplomatic uniform.
 Although Chinese ambassadors usually wear European business suits, many Chinese ambassadors choose to wear a Mao suit when they present their credentials to the head of state.
 The presentation ceremony is symbolic of the diplomatic recognition that exists between the two countries, so it carries a higher level of formality than other diplomatic meetings.